| Let me start out by saying that I am

 where the moldings will cover up the new paint.
 Otherwise, dirt could cause the

+paint to eventually lift in the area's around the moldings.
 First start with the bumpers and then work your way around the car

 taking off everything that has external screws and attachments.
 This includes moldings,